 Why Jews reject Jesus

-b.
-Sorcery or black magic is an ancient occult art spoken of in Scripture.
-Sorcerers duplicated some of the miracles that Moses did (Exodus 7:11), and the witch of Endor summoned the soul of the Prophet Samuel ;(1 Samuel 28:12) are 2 instances.
-So also in the 1st century, there were those who learned it:
+a.
+Sorcery or black magic is an ancient occult art.
+The Egyptian magicians duplicated three of the miracles which Moses performed so expertly that it caused Pharaoh to become unimpressed with what Moses had done.
+"The sorcerers did the same with their magic arts" (Exodus 7 & 8).
+The witch of Endor summoned the soul of the Prophet Samuel, who then appeared and spoke with King Saul (1 Samuel 28:11-15).
+So also in the first century there were those who learned and practiced it:

-Acts 8:9-11 "There was a man named Simon who practiced magic in the city, ASTONISHING the people of Samaria, claiming to be someone great.
-They all paid attention to him from the least to the greatest saying: This man is what is called the Great Power of G-d.
-They followed him because he had AMAZED them for a long time with his magic arts"
+Acts 8:9-11 "There was a man named Simon who practiced magic in the city, astonishing the people of Samaria, claiming to be someone great.
+They all paid attention to him from the least to the greatest saying: 'This man is what is called the Great Power of G-d.'
+They followed him because he had amazed them for a long time with his magic arts."

 The Rabbis who witnessed Jesus performing exorcisms accused him of being one of these magicians (Matthew 9:34).
-This was their eyewitness reasoned conclusion, it is repeated in the Talmud, and it is also the traditional Jewish thought.
-Sota 47a "Jesus the Narzarene practiced magic, deceived and led Israel astray"It is far more plausible that Jesus was a magician than that he was G-d! (see the quotes in chapter 12 under 2.)
+This was their eyewitness reasoned conclusion, and the traditional Jewish thought.
+It is stated as such in the Talmud Sota 47a: "Jesus the Narzarene practiced magic, deceived and led Israel astray."It is far more plausible that Jesus was a magician than he was G-d!

-Hebrews 7:3 "He is without father or mother or genealogy, and has neither beginning of days nor end of life, but resembling the son of G-d, he continues a priest forever".
+Hebrews 7:3 "He is without father or mother or genealogy, and has neither beginning of days nor end of life, but resembling the son of G-d, he continues a priest forever."

-The writers of the New Testament believed that there was a thin veil separating heaven and earth.
-Therefore it was easy for them to transform human beings into eternal gods.
+The writers of the New Testament believed that there was a thin separation between heaven and earth.
+Therefore, it was easy for them to transform human beings into eternal gods.
 Their mindset re-surfaces elsewhere: